Next: , Up: API

 compare

-The comparison procedure, which should be a function of two arguments, e.g., ‘equal?‘, ‘eqv?‘, or ‘eq?‘.
+The comparison procedure, the predicate, which should be a function of two arguments, e.g., ‘equal?‘, ‘eqv?‘, or ‘eq?‘.

 name